ggandor/lightspeed.nvim/README.md

 following methods (and even combinations of them) are valid options.

-Note that for s/x motions the labels will remain available during the whole time, even after entering instant-repeat mode.
+Note that for s/x motions the labels will remain available during the whole time, even after entering instant-repeat mode, if the "safe" label set is in use.

 #### "Instant" repeat (after jumping)